Graduate student handbook

 Degree Time Limits and Extensions

-All requirements for the PhD and MSc degrees in Public Health and Health Systems must normally be completed within the following time periods (beginning with the term of initial registration), as stipulated by the University Senate:
+All requirements for the PhD and MSc degrees in Public Health Sciences must normally be completed within the following time periods (beginning with the term of initial registration), as stipulated by the University Senate:

 MSc - Full-time (FT): 6 terms (2 years); Part-time (PT): 15 terms (5 years).